 Most of the white-looking people in the US trust the police intrinsically, for example.
 Most of us older types were raised on police dramas portraying the cops as the good guys who enforce the laws and keep the peace.
 It is very uncomfortable for most of us to be confronted with stories if entire police departments covering up the details of killings done at their hands.
 And yet, time after time over the last few years, we have been shown just how human police departments are everywhere in the US.
 Be it Chicago, Baltimore or Saint Louis, just about anywhere USA, there are examples of police who brazenly violate laws and procedures who are then protected by their brothers in uniform.

 This really isn’t news.
 If you’ve been paying attention you would have run across stories by people like Radley Balko who have been documenting police excess for several decades now.
-The police are after all only human.
+The police are humans, they make mistakes just like the rest of us.
 If you were in their place you would act no differently than they would, because that is what humans do.
 But that doesn’t excuse the excess, it is a point of data that needs to be accounted for when deciding what you know or don’t know about any given subject.

 For the black or brown people who are almost always the bad guys in police dramas, the revelation that cops are only human really isn’t news either.
 They’ve lived with the reality of constant police scrutiny for generations.
 So much so that stories abound of fathers and mothers cautioning their children not to become police statistics.
 So it is no wonder that the chant black lives matter resounds with them.
 The counter offered by clueless whites that all lives matter is heard by these same people as just another call for them to sit down and be quiet.
 How is this possible?
 How can realities and beliefs about these realities be so widely separated?